kenandervisagic/rtg-analysis/README.md

 ---

+## 🎓 Thesis Statement

+**"Web service for pneumonia detection on chest X-ray images using deep learning and large language models for result interpretation"**

+This thesis demonstrates the integration of AI/ML capabilities with modern web technologies, DevOps tooling, and secure infrastructure to provide a production-ready medical AI assistant.

+---

 ## 📘 About the Project

 This project is developed as part of my bachelor thesis.
 The goal is to build a full-stack web application deployed on a live server and accessible via a custom domain.